Thebarda/intership-defense-lp-dql/README.md

 ```
 Then open a browser at [http://localhost:3000/](http://localhost:3000/)

-It's highly recommended to use Chrome instead of Firefox
+It's highly recommended to use Chrome or Chromium instead of Firefox